mirix/poshforcow/README.md

 # poshforcow

-Fortune plus Cowsay for PowerShell
+PoshCow: Fortune plus Cowsay for PowerShell

 This brings the fun of UNIX Fortune and Cowsay to PowerShell in a very simple way.